 Mitie is working closely with NHSI to ensure that the needs of the trusts are being met, and regular collection schedules are in place at sufficient levels to maintain all patient services safely.
 The trusts also have additional contingency storage in place on site, with the waste being collected correctly stored so that the NHS can contain its services.
 This storage contingency will remain in place until Mitie meets 100% of the waste collection frequency required by the trusts.
 There is no risk to public safety through the action taken by the trusts.

-As regards TUPE, Mitie has written to Healthcare Environmental Services and its legal representatives to request complete information, in order to assess the situation with regard to the potential transferring of employees and to minimise disruption for those employees.
+As regards TUPE, Mitie has written to Healthcare Environmental Services and its legal representatives to request complete information, to assess the situation with regard to the potential transferring of employees and to minimise disruption for those employees.
 Mitie has also set up a dedicated helpline and email address to support Healthcare Environmental Services staff at this uncertain time.

 It continues to be the case that there is no risk to public safety through the action taken by these trusts and that all NHS trusts have been able to continue to provide operations in line with meeting our key objective.